wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 ## Key Concepts
 * `ap_float` can be used to improve the quality of results on the FPGA by leveraging various features like arbitrary precision, rounding modes, and explicit math functions.
-* Use `ap_float` to reduce the range or precision of the operation as required as opposed to native floating point types which have fixed range and precision.
 * Rounding mode `RZERO` produces simpler hardware at the cost of accuracy whereas the default rounding mode `RNE` produces more accurate results and uses more FPGA resources.
 * The explicit math functions provided by `ap_float` can be used in place of binary math operators such as `+, -, *` and `/`.
 The functions provide template parameters for fine tuning the accuracy of the operation and turning subnormal number support on or off.